 - Motive – you “never liked the person” because the person was “never nice to you” and has “always embarrassed you in front of your friends”.

-- Means – you knew of the stabbing as the cause of death even if that information was withheld to the public.
+- Means – you knew of the stabbing as the cause of death even if that information was withheld from the public.

 If you become charged as the accused, you will keep hearing those repeated several times to you in the courtroom.
 With a few more evidence introduced, such as any prior fights with the victim, you gravely realize that all arrows point to you as the person who likely committed the crime.

 But, you are innocent.
-You shout it out with all your energy and spirit.
+You shout it out with all your energy and spirit that you did not commit the crime, that there is an injustice going one, and so on, and so forth.

-Unfortunately, you are not the first one.
+Unfortunately, you are not the first one to undergo a meltdown.
 Many who have come before you have also shouted their innocence.
 However, the justice system is not based on a person’s claim of innocence.
 Instead, the system is based and operates on evidence.
 One of the strongest pieces of evidence happens to be admission, whether unintentional or otherwise.

 The right against self-incrimination aims to protect innocent persons against stupid remarks that might land them in hot water.
 After all, many people are not that discerning of the impact of what they do and say.
 Hence, the law itself gives them the right and opportunity to keep their silence.